tristanlatr/MassWappalyzer/README.md

 Run [Wappalyzer](https://www.wappalyzer.com/) asynchronously on a list of URLs and generate a Excel file containing all results.

 The Excel file will have one column per technology seen (accros all your URLs), additionnaly, a "Urls" column will aways be present.

+CSV and JSON format are also supported.

 ### Install

 Install **Wappalyzer CLI**
-  - [Docker](https://hub.docker.com/r/wappalyzer/cli/) (used by default), pull image with `
+  - [Docker](https://hub.docker.com/r/wappalyzer/cli/) (used by default), pull image with `docker pull wappalyzer/cli`
-  docker pull wappalyzer/cli
-  `

 - [NPM](https://www.npmjs.com/package/wappalyzer), install with `npm i -g wappalyzer`